3D-HGS: 3D Half-Gaussian Splatting: Experiments

+{\bf Reconstruction Kernels.} We compared the rendering performance of the half-Gaussian kernel against three other reconstruction kernels: the original 3D-GS kernel, the 2D Gaussian kernel (2D-GS) and the generalized exponential kernels (GES), which were proposed in \cite{huang20242d} and \cite{hamdi2024ges}, respectively.
+For a fair comparison, we used the same loss function and training iterations as the original 3D-GS.
+For details on the implementation of different kernels, please refer to the supplementary material.

-For the implementation of 3D-HGS, we utilize the three (unused) normal parameters in 3D-GS to represent the normal vector of the splitting plane.
-Additionally, we learn two opacities for each Gaussian, corresponding to two halves.
-This results in only one additional parameter for each reconstruction kernel compared to the 3D-GS.
+\textbf{Implementation.} For our implementation, we utilize the three (unused) normal parameters in 3D-GS to represent the normal vector of the splitting plane.
+Additionally, we learn one opacity for each half of the Gaussian.
+This results in memory increasing by only one additional parameter for each reconstruction kernel compared to the 3D-GS.
 The forward and backward passes of the rasterizer are modified based on the vanilla 3D-GS and Eq.~\ref{eq:10}.
-We adhered to the training settings and hyperparameters used in \cite{kerbl20233d}, setting the learning rate for the normal vector at 0.3 for the Deep Blending dataset and 0.003 for the other datasets.
+For 3D-HGS and Mip-Splatting-HGS, we adhered to the training settings and hyperparameters used in \cite{kerbl20233d}, and \cite{yu2024mip}, setting the learning rate for the normal vector at 0.3 for the Deep Blending dataset and 0.003 for the other datasets.
 For the implementation of Scaffold-HGS, we did not increase the number of parameters in each Gaussian.
 Following the referenced paper, we employed an MLP to learn the normal vector based on the feature vector of each voxel and doubled the width of the output layer of the opacity MLP to accommodate two opacity values.
 The rasterizer was also modified based on Eq.~\ref{eq:10}.
-All other training settings were consistent with those described in \cite{lu2023scaffold}.
-All experiments were conducted on a machine equipped with an NVIDIA RTX 3090 GPU.
+For HGS-MCMC, we adopt the hyperparameters and training settings from ~\cite{kheradmand20243d}, with the exception that we set the opacity threshold for Gaussian relocation to 0.015 for the Playroom scene.
+Additional training details are provided in the supplementary material.
+All experiments were conducted using an NVIDIA RTX 3090 GPU.